brorbw/wakatime-firefox-addon/README.md

 # A very minimal addon to track GitHub usage with wakatime

-This addon will only track time used on Github.
+This addon will only track time used on GitHub.
+It can use any wakatime compatible server.

 ## How to build it